 Evaluation of an employee's job performance should be a continual process that focuses on improvement.
 Performance evaluation is based on an employee's assigned job duties and other job-related criteria.
-All employees will participate in the evaluation process with their assigned supervisor upon the schedule provided to the employee.
+All employees will participate in the evaluation process with their assigned supervisor at least annually.
 Written evaluations will be completed on forms approved by the CEO/Principal or designee.
 Reports, correspondence, and memoranda also can be used to document performance information.
 All employees will receive a copy of their written evaluation, have a performance conference with their supervisor, and be given an opportunity to respond to the evaluation.
 Evaluation documents are confidential and may be excepted from disclosure under North Carolina open records laws.